mariuz/conceptual-architecture-for-firebird-paper/README.md

 Windows-based machine where client and server share one machine.
 This modification was relatively simple, even though there is no LAN involved whatsoever in this implementation.
+Firebird has replaced the former implementation of the local transport protocol (IPServer) with a new one, named XNET.
+It serves exactly the same goal, to provide an efficient way to connect to server located on the same machine as the connecting client without a remote node name in the connection string.
+The new implementation is different and addresses the known issues with the old protocol.

+Like the old IPServer implementation, the XNET implementation uses shared memory for inter-process communication.
+However, XNET eliminates the use of window messages to deliver attachment requests and it also implements a different synchronization logic.

 A second example of modifications is the addition of the Windows file system to the Virtual IO module.
 To add the ability to run Firebird on a machine